List of United States presidential assassination attempts and plots

-Assassination attempts and plots on the president of the United States have been numerous, ranging from the early 19th century to the 2010s.
-Four sitting presidents have been killed: Abraham Lincoln (1865, by John Wilkes Booth), James A. Garfield (1881, by Charles J. Guiteau), William McKinley (1901, by Leon Czolgosz), and John F. Kennedy (1963, by Lee Harvey Oswald).
-Additionally, two presidents have been injured in attempted assassinations: former president Theodore Roosevelt (1912, by John Flammang Schrank) and Ronald Reagan (1981, by John Hinckley Jr.).
-In all of these cases, the attacker's weapon was a firearm.
-This article lists assassination attempts on former presidents and presidents-elect, but not on men who had not yet been elected president.
+Assassination attempts and plots on the president of the United States have been numerous, ranging from the early 19th century to the present day.
+This article lists assassinations and assassination attempts on incumbent and former presidents and presidents-elect, but not on those who had not yet been elected president.

+Four sitting U.S. presidents have been killed: Abraham Lincoln (1865), James A. Garfield (1881), William McKinley (1901), and John F. Kennedy (1963).
+Ronald Reagan (1981) is the only sitting president to have been wounded in an assassination attempt.
+Theodore Roosevelt (1912) and Donald Trump (2024) were injured as former presidents.
+Donald Trump became the 47th U.S. president in November, 2024, after the assassination attempt.

+Background

-Many assassination attempts, both successful and unsuccessful, were motivated by a desire to change the policy of the American government and were undertaken by rational men.
+Many assassination attempts, both successful and unsuccessful, were motivated by a desire to change the policy of the American government.
 Not all such attacks, however, had political reasons.
 Many other attackers had questionable mental stability, and a few were judged legally insane.
-Historian James W. Clarke suggests that most assassination attempters have been sane and politically motivated, whereas the Department of Justice's legal manual claims that a large majority has been insane.
+Historian James W. Clarke suggests that most assassination attempters have been sane and politically motivated, whereas the Department of Justice's legal manual claims that a large majority have been insane.
 Some assassins, especially mentally ill ones, acted solely on their own, whereas those pursuing political agendas have more often found supporting conspirators.
-Most assassination plotters were arrested and punished by execution or lengthy detainment in a prison or insane asylum.
+Most assassination plotters were arrested and punished by execution or lengthy detention in a prison or insane asylum.

-Since the vice president, the successor of a removed president, shares the president's political party affiliation, the death of the president is unlikely to result in major policy changes.
-Possibly for that reason, political groups typically do not coordinate such attacks, even in times of partisan strife.
-Threats of violence against the president are often made for rhetorical or humorous effect without serious intent, while threatening the president of the United States has been a federal felony since 1917.
+The fact that the successor of a removed president is the vice president, and all vice presidents since Andrew Johnson have shared the president's political party affiliation, may discourage such attacks, at least for policy reasons, even in times of partisan strife.

+Threats of violence against the president are often made for rhetorical or humorous effect without serious intent, while credibly threatening the president of the United States has been a federal felony since 1917.